 Unit Vector

-A vector has magnitude (how long it is) and direction:
+A vector has magnitude (its length) and direction:

 Unit Vector